andrew/ultimate-awesome/README.md

 - [awesome-sde-id-medium](https://github.com/mazipan/awesome-sde-id-medium) - 😎 Daftar akun Medium.com keren dari para pegiat software engineering di Indonesia.
 - [awesome-waves](https://github.com/msmolyakov/awesome-waves) - Curated list of awesome things for development on Waves blockchain.
 - [tamil-nlp-catalog](https://github.com/narVidhai/tamil-nlp-catalog) - Awesome List of Tamil NLP & AI Resources.
-- [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.